How Art and Matilda turned their relationship into a brand

 That it was with Rice was no surprise.
 Green remembers the first night of filming, standing at the mansion and watching a stream of attractive young women getting out of cars.
 He remembers a wave of relief sweeping over him when he saw her.

-Obviously that was nothing to do with love - more to do with the right proportional arrangement of great teeth, green eyes, blond hair and and so forth for Green's particular tastes.
+Obviously that was nothing to do with love - more to do with the right proportional arrangement of great teeth, green eyes, blonde hair and and so forth for Green's particular tastes.

 When he talked to her later that night, he thought to himself, "Oh f***, she's really cool, she's really funny."